 Please note this is valid only with Federal Direct Loans, such as offered at Seattle University School of Law.
 However, if you have FFELP Stafford loans or FFELP consolidated federal loans (through a lender other than Direct Loans), you may reconsolidate into a Direct Loan (https://studentaid.ed.gov/sa/repay-loans/consolidation ) for the purpose of federal loan forgiveness.

 Excellent resources with more information may be found at http://studentaid.ed.gov/repay-loans/forgiveness-cancellation/charts/public-service, and askheatherjarvis.com.

 If you have questions regarding the Seattle University School of Law LRAP, please e-mail the LRAP Committee at firstname.lastname@example.org or call Student Financial Services at 206.398.4250.

-There are a variety of loan repayment options available that are discussed here: http://studentaid.ed.gov/repay-loans#repayment-plans or http://www.law.seattleu.edu/x1224.xml.
-However, only the Pay As You Earn (PAYE), Income Based (IBR), Income Contingent or 10 year Standard repayment plans qualify for public service loan forgiveness.
-We recommend you consider PAYE or IBR.
+There are a variety of loan repayment options available that are discussed here: https://studentaid.ed.gov/sa/repay-loans or http://www.law.seattleu.edu/x1224.xml.
+However, only the Pay As You Earn (PAYE), REPAYE, Income Based (IBR), Income Contingent or 10 year Standard repayment plans qualify for public service loan forgiveness.
+We recommend you consider PAYE, REPAYE, or IBR.

 Alumni working in this area should note it's important to keep track of your on-time and eligible payments (in the right repayment plan) and eligible employment for 120 payments.
 This site by Heather Jarvis is a great resource.
-See http://studentaid.ed.gov/PORTALSWebApp/students/english/PSF.jsp for more information on this program.
+See https://studentaid.ed.gov/sa/repay-loans/forgiveness-cancellation/public-service or https://myfedloan.org/ for more information on this program.